lta-rs/lta-rs/README.md

 - Configuration using API

 Version 0.2 **[ Breaking Changes ]**
-- Changed all API to take in &LTAClient rather than using global
+- Changed all API to take in `&LTAClient` rather than using a global `LTAClient`

 ### Todo (excluding bugs from issues)
-- [ ] Proper date types using chrono library
+- [x] Proper date types using chrono library
 - [x] Utils cleanup
 - [x] Host on crates.io
 - [ ] Static website to showcase project
-- [ ] Documentation
+- [x] Documentation
 - [x] More idiomatic Rust code

 ### License